Fellows Program

 ❊These courses also apply towards the Legal Information Graduate Certificate.

-The Fellows program invites master’s-level library science students of all levels of legal education (e.g. JD, MLS, BA in Law, Paralegal, Legal Paraprofessional) and legal experience to apply for the Fellows program.
+The Fellows Program invites master’s-level library science students of all levels of legal education (e.g. JD, MLS, BA in Law, Paralegal, Legal Paraprofessional) and legal experience to apply for the Fellows program.
 We also encourage individuals with education and expertise in technology, data science, or foreign languages -- all in high demand in law libraries -- to apply for the fellowship.

 Apply to the Program